websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 If a document matching the query is tagged, it will contain a `assetTagNames` field.
 The Exists query is used to match based on any value for the field.

+## Filtering by Site ID

+UNTESTED

+By default, the Search Bar widget is scoped to search for content in the site where the widget is deployed.
+It can also be configured to search all sites.
+However, there's no configuration that allows you to search multiple sites from one Search Page without searching all of them.
+For example, you may want to include results from the current site and all [child sites](../../../site-building/building-sites/site-hierarchies.md).
+For this you'll need to configure the Search Bar's Scope, setting it to _Everything_.
+After that, you'll use one parent Custom Filter to with a Bool query, to set up a filter that can collect child query clauses, each of which will be contributed by a Custom Filter widget with a term query for matching the `groupId` of a site to include in the search results.
+The Site's ID is the `groupId` field in the search document.

+Configure the parent Custom Filter like this:

+**Filter Query Type:** `Bool`

+**Occur:** `Filter`

+**Query Name:** `SiteBoolQuery`

+Configure a Custom Filter for each site to include:

+**Filter Query Type:** `Term`

+**Filter Field:** `groupId`

+**Occur:** `should`

+**Parent Query:** `SiteBoolQuery`

+**Filter Value:** `20121`

+Importantly, the filter by `groupId` declares the `SiteBoolQuery` as its parent query.
+The _should_ Occur clauses in the child Term queries (for each site) act as an OR clause, so that if any of the `groupId`s are matched, its content can be displayed in the Search Results widget.

+## Complex Filter with String Query

+UNTESTED

+Sometimes you can avoid the need for multiple queries with nesting (as in the [Filtering by Site ID](#filtering-by-site-id) example), by using the [String Query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-query-string-query.html).
+The below configuration demonstrates how you can limit the search to only

+* Matching Documents and Media files with `pdf` OR `docx` extensions AND
+* Any matching Web Content Article

+Configure the Custom Filter widget like this:

+**Filter Query Type:** `String Query`

+**Occur:** `Filter`

+**Filter Value:** `((extension:pdf OR extension:docx) AND entryClassName:com.liferay.document.library.kernel.model.DLFileEntry) OR entryClassName:com.liferay.journal.model.JournalArticle`

+Using parentheses is recommended to ensure that your intended precedence is enforced.
+While it's great at simplifying the configuration of a search page (often a complex case is handled with just one Custom Filter widget), the String Query is not the answer to all complexity in the custom Filter widget.

+WORDSMITH
+Some queries cannot be set up with this type of query.
+For example, it doesn't allow the use of "nested", "term", "prefix", etc... (you won't able to search with nested documents and you won't be able to force to not analyze a query field)

 ## Related Content

 - [Filtering Search Results](./filtering-search-results.md)